 Now that you are acquainted with the benefits and drawbacks of joining a startup let’s talk about the corporate culture at MNC.

-MNC (Multi-national Corporation) is an organisation that conducts operations both in its country of origin and in other nations.
+MNC (Multi-national Corporation) is an organization that conducts operations both in its country of origin and in other nations.
 It keeps a central office in a single nation that manages its other offices, including administrative branches and manufacturing.

 ALSO READ: How to get a job at Google after BCA?